 iSAQB CPSA Advanced Domain-Driven Design (DDD)

-This course will give you a solid understanding of DDD concepts, and (just as importantly) the confidence you need to apply this knowledge in your everyday development work.
+This course will give you a solid understanding of the DDD concepts and the confidence you need to apply this knowledge in your everyday development work.

 The accredited training course is part of the Advanced Level of the iSAQB certification for software architects (CPSA-A) and is based on the corresponding iSAQB “Domain-Driven Design (DDD)” curriculum.